Mary Christina Wood: Author

 Wood's book, Nature's Trust: Environmental Law for a New Ecological Age, was published by Cambridge University Press in 2014.
 An excerpt of the book was spotlighted by Moyers & Company in September 2014.
-Prior to Nature's Trust, Wood had co-authored a leading textbook on natural resources law (West, 2006), and a textbook on public trust law (Carolina Press, 2013).
+Prior to Nature's Trust: Environmental Law for a New Ecological Age, Wood had co-authored a leading textbook on natural resources law (West, 2006), and a textbook on public trust law (Carolina Press, 2013).

 Wood's work asserting the public trust doctrine's application to the atmosphere has inspired what has been coined atmospheric trust litigation.
 One non-profit organizing such litigation, Our Children's Trust, has brought a suit on behalf of 21 youth plaintiffs against the US government for its actions contributing to climate change.
 When the federal judge in that case denied both the federal government and the American Petroleum Institute's motion to dismiss on April 8, 2016, Wood told NPR station KLCC this:

 "Basically, what the court is saying is that the government must come into court and defend against these allegations that the government has taken action to put the youth in extreme danger including actions that literally impair their potential survival."